 - Share your badges everywhere employers are looking, including LinkedIn, your resume, and your email signature.

 - Employers can click on your badge to see detailed, verifiable information about the course you completed.

 - Demonstrate your commitment to lifelong learning – earn a new digital badge for every Bridge course you take!

 We'll help you find your dream TEFL job.
 Here's how.

 - Access hundreds of current teaching vacancies posted by our employment partners.

-- Search recommended jobs teaching English online, get answers to FAQs about online teaching, and learn how to get started in the field.
+- Search recommended jobs teaching English online and worldwide, get answers to FAQs, and learn how to get started in the field.

-- Get matched with jobs from our preferred Employer Partners via Bridge TEFLConnection.
+- Connect with trusted jobs from our Preferred Employer Partners.

 Who hires Bridge grads?

 Our 120-Hour Master Certification prepares you for jobs with top TEFL employers abroad – including competitive opportunities with our Preferred Employer Partners.

 Let’s do this!

 Want to specialize your teaching skills?
 Explore more Bridge courses.